Information Scrambling with Conservation Laws: Introduction

 where $\rho_A$ ($\rho_C$) is the reduced state resulting from partial tracing over the spatial complement of $A$ ($C$), $\rho_{A \cup C}$ is the reduced state on $A \cup C$, and $n$ is the R\'enyi index.
 As an example, we can take $A$ to be a subset of the input Hilbert space and $C$ to be a subset of the output Hilbert space.
 The mutual information then tells us how much information about $A$ is transmitted to $C$ under the unitary dynamics.
 There are other options for how the original information in $A$ is transmitted.
 For example, the information can be transmitted to the complement of $C$, $D$, such that the mutual information between $A$ and $D$ is large and the mutual information between $A$ and $C$ is small.
 Alternatively, the information may be delocalized in the sense that neither $C$ nor $D$ has complete information about $A$, only the union $C \cup D$ contains all information about $A$.
 In such a case, $I^{(n)}(A,C)$ and $I^{(n)}(A,D)$ are small while $I^{(n)}(A,C\cup D)$ is large.
 This motivates us to study the \textit{tripartite operator mutual information} (TOMI) as a diagnostic of information scrambling of the unitary dynamics \cite{2016JHEP...02..004H}

-Due to the above argument, the TOMI will be negative only when information has been scrambled, and how negative the TOMI is characterizes how much of the information in $A$ has been delocalized.
-It is then natural to ask if there is a bound on the TOMI as there exists for other measures of scrambling \cite{2008JHEP...10..065S,2016JHEP...08..106M}.
+Due to the above argument, the TOMI will be negative only when information has been scrambled, and how negative the TOMI is characterizes how much of the information in $A$ has been delocalized.\footnote{{We note that this is a different notion of information scrambling than has been studied in the context of integrable systems in Ref.~\cite{PhysRevB.100.115150} where the mutual information of disjoint intervals following a quench was used as a diagnostic, as in Ref.~\cite{2015JHEP...09..110A}.
+There, the nonlinear dispersion of quasiparticles led to information initially localized to broaden.
+However, in integrable systems, the quasiparticles are still either purely left-moving or right-moving such that the information in a non-compact system is never delocalized across the entire system, resulting in the TOMI equaling zero.}} It is then natural to ask if there is a bound on the TOMI as there exists for other measures of scrambling \cite{2008JHEP...10..065S,2016JHEP...08..106M}.
 First, we note that by weak subadditivity of quantum R\'enyi entropies \cite{2002quant.ph..4093V}, the R\'enyi mutual information in the Choi-state \eqref{choi_state} is positive semi-definite.
 In a system that maximally scrambles information, one expects the mutual informations between $A$ and $C$, and between $A$ and $D$, are both zero in the long-time limit.
 Meanwhile, the mutual information between $A$ and $C\cup D$ (which is the entire output) is a time-independent quantity equal to twice the number of degrees of freedom in subsystem $A$.
 This leads us to the following fundamental lower bound

 where $d_A$ is the Hilbert space dimension of $A$.
 For the following discussion, it will be important to generalize this bound to theories with infinite-dimensional Hilbert spaces such as quantum field theories.\footnote{Note that the TOMI is a UV finite quantity in quantum field theory that may be rigorously defined using relative entropies.} In these theories, we need to introduce a regulator, $\epsilon_{UV}$, for the Choi-state to cut off the high-energy modes